Data Augementation with Polya Inverse Gamma: P olya Inverse Gamma (P-IG) Distribution

 \end{definition}

-Our main result, presented in Theorem \ref{thm:theorem_1}, is that a a random variable $\omega \sim $P-IG$(\dd,c)$ may be constructed from an infinite sum of independent GIG-distributed random variables.
-The power of the result lies in the ability to identify previously unknown conditional posterior distributions in Bayesian inference and provide simulation strategies based on Generalized Gamma Convolutions (GGC) \citep{bondesson1992generalized}.
+Our main result, presented in Theorem \ref{thm:theorem_1}, is that a random variable $X_c\sim$ P-IG$(c)$ may be constructed from an infinite sum of independent generalized inverse Gaussian (GIG) random variables.
+The power of the result lies in the ability to identify previously unknown conditional posterior distributions.